 Okay all you job-seekers, prepare to be surprised!
 Things change over the years and today’s resumes are not the resumes of even five or six years ago.

 Customizing your resume is a topic for another post.
 Today’s post is about some general resume do’s and don’ts that every resume-writer must observe, no matter what company they wish to submit their resume to.
-This article will be most helpful to those seeking jobs in professions other than media.
-Newspapers and magazines, whether print or digital, like to see creativity in the resume itself, as well as in how it is presented.
-Those going after jobs in the film-making industry will do well to design and present a super-creative video resume.
-But for the rest of us, a traditional resume is what is acceptable and expected.
+(This article doesn’t apply to those pursuing careers in the “creative arena”, such as media, where basic resume rules go out the window!)
+For the rest of us, a traditional resume is what is acceptable and expected.

-So, let’s have a close look at what’s changed in resume-writing, what to include, and what not to include, and remember, these do’s and dont’s apply to both paper resumes and digital resumes.
+So, let’s have a close look at what has changed in resume-writing, what to include, and what not to include, and remember, these do’s and dont’s apply to both paper resumes and digital resumes.

 - use clean, white paper with no background, no border, and no graphics.
 That means no headshot up in the corner, unless you are applying to be an actor or some kind of TV personality.

-- at the top of the page, include only your name, followed by your professional designation if you have one, your mailing address, your email address, a link to your LinkedIn page, and your phone number.
+- at the top of the page, include only your name, followed by your professional designation (only when appropriate), your mailing address, your email address, a link to your LinkedIn page, and your phone number.

 - use a plain, narrow line to separate your leading information (described above) from the body of the resume.